-The reason for the demolition notices as stated in the Israeli Army's military orders served to the residents is that the ongoing construction is carried out in area "C" and without permits from the Israeli side in the district Coordination Office (DCO) of Beit-El in Ramallah.
-This happened despite the fact that the owners of the threatened houses have legal building permits issued from the municipality of Beit Sahour, being the official Licensing Authority to that area.
+The reason for the demolition notices as stated in the Israeli Army's military orders served to the residents is that the ongoing construction is carried out in area "C" and without permits from the Israeli Governorate Coordination Office (DCO) of Beit-El in Ramallah.
+This happened despite the fact that the owners of the threatened houses have legal building permits issued from the municipality of Beit Sahour, being the official Licensing Authority for that area.